kvsbarbosa/kvsbarbosa/README.md

 [Here you can find an index of my most relevant repositories](https://github.com/kvsbarbosa/recruiter.md).
 ## **About me:**
 * Mostly working with Java and Python;
-* Exploring Brazilian History, Mathematics, and Oral Communication in spare time;
+* Exploring Brazilian History, Mathematics and Oral Communication in spare time;
 * Open to collaborations in open-source projects.

 > “If it doesn't work the first time, call it version 1.0.”